auth0/auth0-cli/docs/auth0_users_create.md

 ## Flags

 ```
-  -c, --connection string   Name of the database connection this user should be created in.
+  -c, --connection-name string   Name of the database connection this user should be created in.
   -e, --email string             The user's email.
       --json                     Output in json format.
   -n, --name string              The user's full name.
   -p, --password string          Initial password for this user (mandatory for non-SMS connections).
   -u, --username string          The user's username.
 Only valid if the connection requires a username.
 ```